Frazz by Jef Mallett for September 15, 2021

 13. Missing large

-abucksworth Premium Member about 3 years ago
+abucksworth Premium Member over 3 years ago

 You can’t assume that your shoe size hasn’t changed.
 And if you have shoes you haven’t worn for years, you can throw them away.
 They’ve hardened over the years and will fall apart if you try to put them on.